CLINDA-AAU/loamr/README.md

 ![](man/figures/README-unnamed-chunk-5-1.png)<!-- -->

-Elements of the plot can be easily changed, e.g. the title:
+Elements of the plot is easily changed using functionalities from `ggplot2`.
+For example, changing the title:

 ``` r
 plot(LOAM(sim)) + labs(title="Simulated Data")